Louisiana Cattle Drives in the Atchafalaya Heritage Area

 Capitalizing on the habitat/nutrition found in prairie and marsh grasses, facilitated cattle raising. supplemental feed was unnecessary local laws allowed the cattle to roam at large, no fences confining them.
 Fences were only used to keep cattle out of gardens.
 Branding took the place of fences, separating one person’s cattle from another.

 But, by the end of the 1770’s the large Vacherie’s and Acadians were accepting each other’s concessions and getting along better.
 It is documented that in 1773, Amant Broussard and Pierre Broussard, assisted by eight or nine drovers, began driving herds of cattle to New Orleans for the large Vacherie’s.
 They followed the Colette Trail.
-For the rest of the 17 century, the Acadians continued to provide a significant number of the drovers involved in the cattle drives to New Orleans
+For the rest of the 17 th century the Acadians in the area continued to provide a significant number of drovers for the large Vacherie's in the area as well as their own herds.

 By 1771, the average Acadian household in the area had 22 cattle.
 He also had 6 horses, a luxury they hadn’t known in Acadia.
 By the end of the century, most Acadian ranches had increased their holdings of livestock to over 100 head.
 The Acadian settlers west of the Atchafalaya Basin placed ever decreasing emphasis on agricultural production and focused on livestock raising.
 Cattle raising became the cash crop on the Teche.